Salon at the Komische Oper Berlin

 Best friend, pest, or food source – humans assign a variety of functions to animals.
 How did this range – from equal partner to mere object – come about?
 Are dogs, because of their cognitive abilities and their genetic predisposition, closer to us than wasps?
 And what is ultimately the difference between apes and humans?
 The fact that the latter can sing, dance, and make music, while the former cannot?
 Or that humans can reflect on their actions and thus develop an understanding of ethics?
 In this case, are humans even justified to treat animals as mere products and cram cows, horses, and chicken into cowsheds, barns, and chicken-coops?

-How has it come about that humans as a species consider themselves to be superior to all other species?
+How did it happen that humans as a species consider themselves to be superior to all other species?
 And what can be offered in opposition to this speciesism?
 Civil rights for animals?
 Or bird song compositions?

 These are some of the questions addressed by the salon “Of Humans and Animals – Salon about an Age-Old Relationship.”
 Guests will be Prof. Dr. Ursula Wolf (philosopher, University of Mannheim) and Dr. Rainer Hagencord (Philosophical-Theological University of Münster).